-“Action is inferior by far to buddhi yoga.
-Seek refuge in buddhi!
-Pitiable are those who motives are based on the fruit of action” (2:49).
+Action is inferior by far to buddhi yoga.
+Seek refuge in enlightenment; pitiable are those who are motivated by action’s fruit (2:49).

+It is a fact that many aspiring yogis of East and West believe that mere good or right action is karma yoga.
+This is not so, as our study of the Gita will reveal later on.
 Karma yoga is acting with the mind fixed on God–not on the action.
 This is the real purpose of all action: the perfection of awareness.
 That is, by outer action we affect our internal state of consciousness.
 When we understand this and live out our life with this perspective, contentment is assured.
 Activity with desire is egocentric, whereas desireless action is spirit-oriented and results in freedom.
-No wonder Swami Sivananda-Hridayananda (Doctor Mother) told a bunch of Chicago “karma yogis” that Swami Sivananda was only karma yogi she had met in her life.
+An advanced disciple of Swami Sivananda once told a gathering of American yogis that Swami Sivananda was the only true karma yogi she had met in her life.